Balikatan 21: Barangay Angeles classroom build

-Philippine Navy Seabees with Naval Combat Engineering Brigade, and U.S. Army Staff Sgt.
-Trevor Guenard, 561st Engineering Construction Company, 84th Engineering Battalion, 130th Engineer Brigade assistant platoon sergeant, cover a wall of a two-classroom building with stucco in Atimonan, Quezon, Ph., during Exercise Balikatan April 8, 2021.
-Balikatan is an annual exercise between the U.S. and the Philippines and comes from a Tagalog phrase meaning "shoulder-to-shoulder," representing the partnership between the two countries.
+U.S. Soldiers with 561st Engineering Construction Company, 84th Engineering Battalion, 130th Engineer Brigade and a Philippine Navy Seabee with Naval Combat Engineering Brigade, lay brick and mortar for a wall of a two-classroom building in Atimonan, Quezon, Ph., during Exercise Balikatan April 5, 2021.
+Balikatan, now in its 36th year, is an example of the long-standing friendship between the Philippines and United States in action.
 (U.S. Air Force photo by Senior Airman Kaylea Berry)

 |Date Taken: